richardm/richardm.github.io/docs/principles/index.md

 - Generally, praise in public and criticize in private.
 - Criticize egregious behavior in public.
 Being seen to tolerate bad behavior can give the impression that behavior is ok.

+## Compensation

+- Create a meritocracy.
+- Pay people at the top of their personal market (the Netflix approach).
+See [Create a meritocracy](/principles/meritocracy)
+- Pay people not addresses.
+- Pay people for the value they provide, not their cost of living or the cost of labor in their market
+- Don't stack rank your people if you want them to truly put their teammates first.
+See [Align incentives](/principles/align-incentives).

 ## People & Relationships

 > “When you have great relationships, any process works.
 When you don’t, no process works.” - Will Larson